Last updated January 18, 2021

 - Disable virtual backgrounds.

-- Create a web meeting in your web conference software.
+- Create a web meeting in your web conference service.
 Make sure the meeting duration allows sufficient time for meeting management and test administration.

 - Generate a meeting invitation and capture the meeting link to include in a custom email that will be sent to all participants.
 You should confirm that the link you will be using works before sending it out.